grammyjs/website/site/docs/resources/faq.md

 If this happens while starting your bot, then your bot token is wrong.
 Talk to [@BotFather](https://t.me/BotFather) to see what your token is.

-If your bot works fine most of the time, but then suddenly you're getting a 404, then you're doing something very funky.
+If your bot works fine most of the time, but then suddenly you’re getting a 404, then you’re doing something very funky.
 You can come ask us in the group chat.

 ### 409 Conflict: terminated by other getUpdates request